edbka/Docker.NGINX-Kerberos/README.md

 ```

 ## Remarks
- When connecting to nginx you shold use DNS name and not ip in order for the web browser user kerberso and not NTLM
+ When connecting to nginx you shold use DNS name and not ip in order for the web browser user kerberso and not NTLM\
+ The  user will be in the basic authorization header